onejs/one/docs/get-started.md

 node dev.js
 ```

-This will start a server on `8081` and on `5173`, your native and web servers respectively.

-You'll need a React Native app to connect to the native app, and you should be able to hit http://localhost:5173 right away in your browser.

-If that worked, well, you're lucky!

-We've got [a couple examples in the repo](https://github.com/universal-future/vxrn) that probably are easier to get started with.
+This will start a server on `8081`, which you can now see the web version at http://localhost:8081 or through a pre-built React Native or Expo Go client, by entering the above url.